When you buy through our links, we may earn a commission. Learn more.

 Since the left and right indicator lights can only be seen when it’s dark, we had to do a little night cycling to test them out.

-The headlight was surprisingly good and I didn’t feel like I needed any extra lighting to see where I was going.
+The headlight was surprisingly bright, and I didn’t feel like I needed any extra lighting to see where I was going.

 The rear brake/visibility light that’s attached to the seat post is very bright and easy for others on the road to see.

-I don’t know how easily people in cars will be able to see them because they might not be looking at the ground next to you.
+I don’t know how easily people in cars will see the blinker projections because they might not be looking at the ground next to you.

 I would still use hand signals and caution when turning, but it’s a cool addition.